Maryland, Probation Violation Defense Attorney

 If the court deems it necessary, the length of probation may be extended, giving the offender more time to fulfill the conditions of their sentence.
 This could also mean additional conditions during the extended period, such as community service or house arrest.

 The most severe consequence of a probation violation is revoking probation and subsequent sentencing.
-If the court determines that the offender willfully and substantially violated their probation, they may revoke the probation altogether and impose a new sentence that could include incarceration.
+If the court determines that the offender willfully and substantially violated their probation, they may revoke the probation altogether and impose the full original sentence, otherwise known as the "back-up time".
 This outcome is entirely within the court’s discretion and is reserved for cases where the violation is severe and/or repetitive.

 Probation Violation Attorney in Anne Arundel County, Maryland